cambiotraining/bacterial-genomics/materials/23-panaroo.md

 The options used are:

-- `--input` - all the input annotation files, in the _Panaroo_-compatible GFF format.
+- `--input` - all the input annotation files, in the _Panaroo_-compatible GFF3 format.
 Notice how we used the `*` wildcard to match all the files in the folder.
 - `--out_dir` - the output directory we want to save the results into.
-- `--clean-mode` - determines the stringency of _Panaroo_ in including genes within its pangenome graph for gene clustering and core gene identification.
+- `--clean-mode` - determines the stringency of _Panaroo_ in including genes within its pan-genome graph for gene clustering and core gene identification.
 The available modes are 'strict', 'moderate', and 'sensitive'.
 These modes balance eliminating probable contaminants against preserving valid annotations like infrequent plasmids.
 In our case we used 'strict' mode, as we are interested in building a core gene alignment for phylogenetics, so including rare plasmids is less important for our downstream task.
 - `--alignment` - whether we want to produce an alignment of core genes or all genes (pangenome alignment).
 In our case we want to only consider the core genes, to build a phylogeny.
 - `--core_threshold` - the fraction of input genomes where a gene has to be found to be considered a "core gene".
 In our case we've set this to a very high value, to ensure most of our samples have the gene.
 - `--remove-invalid-genes` - this is recommended to remove annotations that are incompatible with the annotation format expected by _Panaroo_.
 - `--threads` - how many CPUs we want to use for parallel computations.

-_Panaroo_ takes a long time to run, so be prepared to wait a while for its analysis to finish <i class="fa-solid fa-mug-hot"></i>.
+_Panaroo_ can takle a long time to run, so be prepared to wait a while for its analysis to finish <i class="fa-solid fa-mug-hot"></i>.

 Once it finishes, we can see the output it produces: